stock

 Share

-Moreover, delays in credentialing cycle time reduction efforts directly affect how quickly providers can see patients.
+Delays in credentialing cycle time reduction efforts directly affect how quickly providers can see patients.
 Health plans must also meet strict NCQA credentialing compliance standards, which demand accuracy and timeliness.
 Without structured workflows, even small gaps in primary source verification can create significant compliance exposure.

 The Hidden Financial Impact of Credentialing Delays